Great to be back with you, Rush Limbaugh, America's real anchor man with talent on loan from a god.

 Get it right from now.

-I'm tired of being humiliated this.
+I'm tired of being humiliated.

-I'm just blowing off steam, according to uh Sonnenfeld of Yale, who says that doing what Bill Clinton did is healthy and helpful.
+I'm just blowing off steam, according to Sonnenfeld of Yale, who says that doing what Bill Clinton did is healthy and helpful.

-It clears the air, it reduces blood pressure.
+It reduces blood pressure.

 It's good to have this kind of rage in business and in politics.

-Um research conducted by the way, establishing this in just four days after Bill Clinton's appearance on Fox News Sunday.
+Research conducted, by the way, establishing this in just four days after Bill Clinton's appearance on Fox News Sunday.

-Just checking the email, uh ladies and gentlemen.
+Just checking the email, ladies and gentlemen.

 Dear Rush, stop being mean and getting mad at people.